 You might need to get an eSIM from an international provider.
 But they have a short validity period.

-The longest period we can see at the moment is provided by Holafly, where you get unlimited data for up to 90 days for $99 USD.
-A cheaper alternative is airalo.
-It costs only $8 USD for their 7-day plan.
-But it comes with limited data at 1GB only.
+The longest period we can see at the moment is provided by Holafly, where you get unlimited data for up to 30 days for US$74.90.
+A cheaper alternative is Airalo, with a 7-day unlimited data plan starting at US$25.

 Now, on to You